 In January 2011, we entered into a framework agreement with Sun Yat-Sen University Cancer Center and a third party to build Guangzhou Concord Medical Cancer Hospital, a 400-bed specialty hospital in Guangzhou for cancer diagnosis and treatment.
 In May 2012, we obtained the approval of establishing medical institution from the Ministry of Health of Guangdong province.
 In August 2012, Guangzhou Concord Medical Cancer Hospital Co., Ltd. was granted the land usage rights from the local land administrative bureau.
-On December 31, 2012, we paid RMB25.6 million for land usage rights.
+We paid RMB25.5 million and RMB27.4 million in 2012 and 2013 respectively for land usage rights.
 Currently, we are undertaking pre-construction design as well as other preparatory works.
-The construction is expected to commence during the second half of 2014.
+The construction is expected to commence during the second half of 2015.
 In 2013, we have obtained the land use right certificate of Guangzhou Concord Medical Cancer Hospital Co., Ltd.